Ballarat North

 The map displays the core and expanded areas of Ballarat North

-The purpose of this project is to unlock developable land in Ballarat’s northern growth area to respond to a projected shortage of greenfield residential land within the City of Ballarat.
+The purpose of this project is to unlock developable land in Ballarat’s northern growth area.

-The City of Ballarat requested the Minister for Planning formally appoint the Victorian Planning Authority to lead the Ballarat North PSP project.
-The Minister supported the request and appointed the Victorian Planning Authority (VPA) as the Planning Authority on 31 August 2022.
+The City of Ballarat requested the Minister for Planning formally appoint the Victorian Planning Authority to lead the preparation of the Ballarat North PSP.
+The Minister supported the request and appointed the VPA as the Planning Authority on 31 August 2022.
 The VPA will continue to work closely with the City of Ballarat and other agencies throughout the PSP process.

 The ‘core area’ of the precinct is to be rezoned to Urban Growth Zone (UGZ), as directed by the Minister for Planning ahead of the PSP being prepared.